Blosc/subtree-merge-blosc/README.rst

 ---------

-The question arises, as to why it was chosen to include the Blosc sources instead of using Git's submodules.
-Essentially, at the time of writing this script, git submodules were fairly difficult to use and in addition the Blosc sources themselves were fairly small.
+The question arises, as to why it was chosen to include the Blosc sources instead of using Git's *submodules*.
+Essentially, at the time of writing this script, submodules were fairly difficult to use and in addition the Blosc sources themselves were fairly small.
 Additionally, for python-blosc, it was important to include the Blosc sources and a way to build them into the C extension via the ``setup.py`` file to ease installation for users.
-Shipping them with python-blosc via PyPi means a user could easily install a fully functional python-blosc by simply doing ``pip install blosc`` and there is no need to build Blosc separately.
+Shipping them with python-blosc via PyPi means a user could easily install a fully functional python-blosc by simply doing ``pip install blosc`` (given their system had a C/C++ compiler) and there is no need to build Blosc separately.

 Therefore, directly including the sources was and still is  a good trade-off to make.
 Now (January 2015) Blosc has advanced and itself includes the sources for